Shettland/Scripts/README.md

     - ***Marking and removing duplicates:** Using Preseq and dupRadar.*
     - ***Generating FPKM tables:** Using featureCounts and Stringtie (which includes ballgown).*

-*Later analysis could be plotting (EdgeR or ggplots) and MultiQC for quality analysis.*
+*Later analysis could be differential expression analysis (Deseq2), plotting (EdgeR or ggplots) and MultiQC for quality analysis.*

 **Required libraries:** ***tidyverse, ballgown, reshape, stringr***